-As per the design criteria, 10-12 tree cutting is envisaged as the road improvement and upgradation is within the existing RoW/ alignment, however, the resultant pressure on flora and fauna could be the potential impact during pre-construction/construction.
+As per the design criteria, no tree cutting is envisaged as the road improvement and upgradation is within the existing RoW/ alignment, however, the resultant pressure on flora and fauna could be the potential impact during pre-construction/construction.

-The major impact in this project on flora involves the removal of trees to permit construction and to provide a clear zone for the safety of the road users.
-However, loss of vegetation will be compensated at 1:6 ration i.e., cutting of a single tree will be compensated with 6 trees.
 Bio-stabilization process will be carried at all sections where stability/ erosion/ landslip areas exist.
 Hillside gullies will also be planted with the shrubs/ bushes to check the erosion and flow pattern of drainage.
-The shrubs/ bushes, grass species, and saplings/ small trees will be replanted immediately during clearing/ grubbing in section Ch 1+950 to Ch 4+999 in weak slopes/ erosion/slide prone areas.
+The shrubs/ bushes, grass species, and saplings/ small trees will be replanted immediately during clearing/ grubbing in erosion prones sections of the project roads especially in weak slopes/ erosion/slide prone areas.